tmijieux/libtomtix/README.md

 # libtomtix
-a little c utility library
+a little general purpose utility library for the C language